Hazardous Weather Outlook

 EXTENDED DISCUSSION...

-night and especially into Monday, including the potential for
+night and Monday, with an increasing potential for severe storms

 weather.gov/tulsa contains additional information.